substantic/rain/docs/guide/executors.rst

 and specialized offers a fix of tasks that they provide.

 The current version of Rain supports universal executor for Python.
-This is how `remove()` decorator works.
+This is how `@remote()` decorator works.
 It serializes a decorated function into a data object and creates a task that needs Python executor that executes it.

-For languages where code cannot be simply transferred in portable way, Rain offers **tasklibs**, a libraries for writing specialized executors.
+For languages where code cannot be simply transferred in a portable way, Rain offers **tasklibs**, a libraries for writing specialized executors.
 The current version provides tasklibs for C++ and Rust.
 A tasklib allows to create a stand-alone program that know how to communicate with governor and provides a set of functions.

-This sections covers how to write new tasks using tasklibs for C++ and Rust and how to create run this tasks from client.
+This sections shows how to write new tasks using tasklibs for C++ and Rust and how to create run this tasks from client.

 Note: Governor itself also provides some of basic task types, that are provided